Why Insurance Aggregators?

-Firms are increasingly turning to aggregation models to ease carrier pressure, gain carrier access, and earn enhanced compensation.
+Firms are increasingly turning to aggregation models and joining peer exchange networks to ease carrier pressure, gain carrier access, and earn enhanced compensation.
 While aggregation is not new, options for aggregation have evolved with many misconceptions recently addressed in Myth Busting: Aggregator Perceptions.

 If you’re exploring an aggregation model for your firm, consider the type of aggregator that best meets your needs and defines your goals.
 Do you need new carrier markets?
 Additional resources?
 More compensation?
 Peer-to-peer idea exchange?

 - Market Access: Provides access to carriers and other markets and typically operates as a managing general agent or wholesaler.